 If you do not make an investment choice for your Additional Accounts, then the default investment option Diversified (MySuper) will apply.
-For more information on the investment options available, you should refer to the NGS Accumulation Product Disclosure Statement which is available at ngssuper.com.au/pds
+For more information on the investment options available, you should refer to the Investment guide which is available at ngssuper.com. au/pds